Dealing with unbounded gradients in stochastic saddle-point optimization: Algorithm and main results

-In particular, setting $\xvec_1 = 0$ and $\yvec_1 = 0$ and $\eta_x = 1/{L_M \sqrt{T}}$ and $\eta_y = 1/{L_M\sqrt{T}}$, the duality gap is upper bounded as
+In particular, setting $\xvec_1 = 0$ and $\yvec_1 = 0$ and $\eta_x = 1/{L_M \sqrt{2T}}$ and $\eta_y = 1/{L_M\sqrt{2T}}$, the duality gap is upper bounded as

-\end{theorem} It is insightful to compare this bound side by side with the one we would get by running primal-dual stochastic gradient without regularization.
-By standard arguments (see, e.g., \citealp{liu2022initialization,abernethy2018faster,Zin03}), the following bound is easy to prove:
+\end{theorem} We stress that this bound holds against arbitrary data-dependent choices of the comparator points $(\xvec^*,\yvec^*)$, and in particular also against the choice $(\xvec^*,\yvec^*) = \argmax_{\xvec,\yvec \in \mathcal{S}} G(\xvec,\yvec)$ for any bounded set $\mathcal{S}\subset \real^n\times\real^m$, recovering a standard notion of merit function studied in the context of saddle-point optimization \citep{nemirovski2009robust}.
+It is insightful to compare this bound side by side with the one we would get by running primal-dual stochastic gradient without regularization.
+By standard arguments (see, e.g., \citealp{Zin03,nemirovski2009robust}), the following bound is easy to prove:

 A major problem with this bound is that it features the squared stochastic gradient norms evaluated at $\xvec_t$ and $\yvec_t$, which are generally unbounded, which makes this guarantee void of meaning without projecting the updates.
 Our own guarantee stated above replaces these gradient norms with the norms of the gradients evaluated at \emph{the initial point} $\xvec_1,\yvec_1$, which is \emph{always bounded} irrespective of how large the actual iterates $\xvec_t,\yvec_t$ get.